aclonegeek/honours/README.md

 ### Running Parallel Tests
 The code for the native tests is located in `test/doctest/scenarios/parallel/`.

+These commands must be run from within the `build` directory.

 **Note**: If on Windows, append `-C Debug` or `-C Release` depending on the configuration built with to the following commands, right after `--verbose`.

 For ex1, run `ctest -R ex1.* -j6 --verbose`.